A hidden gem of Abu Dhabi can be found in this small and laid-back beach resort island.

 There is also a jacuzzi and a dedicated kids pool.

-Guest can enjoy pool side dining and cocktails without needing to leave their chair!
+Guests can enjoy poolside dining and cocktails without needing to leave their chairs!

 The Beach – Al Maya Island

-Entertainment is on hand with a variety of beach sports offered including beach volleyball, or take a kayak out onto the aqua waters.
+Entertainment is on hand with various beach sports, including beach volleyball or taking a kayak out onto the aqua waters.